jezberg/jezberg.github.io/_projects/dnd.md

 </div>

 In "Rime of the Frostmaiden" I played Meen'Alith.
-She was a half-orc Barbarian who was discovering herself in the world and had some trouble understanding that not all end justify the means.
-Unfortunately, she lost her life in battle against followers of Aurill.
+She was a half-orc Barbarian who was discovering herself in the world and had some trouble understanding that not all ends justify the means.
+Unfortunately, she lost her life in battle against followers of Auril.

 ## My Campaign - Curse of Strahd